dadrus/heimdall/docs/content/docs/configuration/pipeline/error_handlers.md

 **Example**

 The redirect error handler below is configured to kick in if either
 * a first error condition evaluates to true.
-This condition is for web requests (HTTP `Accept` header contains `text/html`) if an `unauthorized` error occurred (an error raised by authenticators).
+This condition is for web requests (HTTP `Accept` header contains `text/html`) if an `authentication_error` error occurred (an error raised by authenticators).
 In this case, it will redirect the client (for web requests, usually a browser) to `http://127.0.0.1:4433/self-service/login/browser` and also add the `return_to` query parameter with the current url to the redirect url.
 * Or if a second condition evaluates to true.
-The only difference to the previous one is the error type, which is `forbidden` in this case.
+The only difference to the previous one is the error type, which is `authorization_error` in this case.

 So, e.g. if Heimdall was handling the request for `http://my-service.local/foo` and run into an error like described above, the value of the HTTP `Location` header will be set to `http://127.0.0.1:4433/self-service/login/browser?return_to=http%3A%2F%2Fmy-service.local%2Ffoo`